-Microsoft, Oracle Lose Bids For TikTok, According To China State TV
+Oracle's Deal For TikTok May Not Include A Purchase

+A deal with Oracle for TikTok's U.S. operations may end up including a partnership instead of an outright purchase.

-With its deadline to sell or be banned in the U.S. fast-approaching, Chinese tech giant ByteDance said it will not be selling its video-sharing app TikTok to either Microsoft or Oracle, according to China state TV.
+With its deadline to sell or be banned in the U.S. fast approaching, Chinese tech giant ByteDance said it will not be selling its video-sharing app TikTok to either Microsoft or Oracle, according to China state TV.

+Separately, Oracle said in a statement that it is "part of the proposal submitted by ByteDance to the Treasury Department over the weekend in which Oracle will serve as the trusted technology provider."

+In a statement of its own, TikTok confirmed the talks with the U.S. government.

+"We can confirm that we've submitted a proposal to the Treasury Department which we believe would resolve the Administration's security concerns," a TikTok spokesperson told NPR.
+"This proposal would enable us to continue supporting our community of 100 million people in the US who love TikTok for connection and entertainment, as well as the hundreds of thousands of small business owners and creators who rely upon TikTok to grow their livelihoods and build meaningful careers."

-Before that report, Microsoft said in a statement that ByteDance informed the company its bid for TikTok's U.S. operations had been rejected.
+Microsoft said Sunday that ByteDance informed the company that its bid for TikTok's U.S. operations had been rejected.

 Microsoft, a $1.5 trillion company, had been seen as the most likely buyer because of its vast resources and long history of doing business with the federal government.

 "We are confident our proposal would have been good for TikTok's users, while protecting national security interests," a Microsoft spokesman said.
-"To do this, we would have made significant changes to ensure the service met the highest standards for security, privacy, online safety, and combating disinformation...
+"To do this, we would have made significant changes to ensure the service met the highest standards for security, privacy, online safety, and combating disinformation. ...
 We look forward to seeing how the service evolves in these important areas."

+Walmart, which had proposed teaming up with Microsoft in a TikTok bid, said the giant retailer "continues to have an interest in a TikTok investment and continues discussions with ByteDance leadership and other interested parties."

 The Wall Street Journal reported Sunday that Oracle was in negotiations to be TikTok's "trusted tech partner," an ambiguous relationship that did not involve an outright sale of the platform, according to the Journal.